FreeCalradiaNow/FreeCalradiaNow/README.md

 👋 Hi, I’m
 ### **@FreeCalradiaNow**

-👀 I’m professional interested in **.Net development** and everything what comes with it, private interests are **neural networks** and **A.I.** in general ...
+aka FreeCalradia

+👀  I´m interested in .Net development with C# using MVVM, Python and Neural Nets, Databases and SQL.
+I´m looking forward to look into Unity and behind PowerShell.

 🌱 I’m currently learning **C#**, **SQL**, **Unit Testing**, **Subnetting**, **Html**, **Python** and **C++** ...

-💞️ I’m looking to collaborate on participation on **Mount & Blade modding projects** and i am interested in **small low skill A.I. related projects** ...
+💞️ I’m searching for low-key participation at **Mount & Blade modding projects** and i am interested in **small low skill A.I. related projects** ...

 📫 How to reach me ... isn´t here any mailing function?
-Anyway you can reach me on **Discord FreeCalradia #5088**.
+But I cant´t imagine why anyboy who (isReadingThis && !hasMyDetails) may need reach me - to be accurate i can´t even imagine anybody who !isME reading this at all in the first place.

 <!---
 FreeCalradiaNow/FreeCalradiaNow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.